suncicaalduk/arduino-projects/project-05-analog-servo-controller/README.md

 - Black wire → **GND**
 - White wire (signal) → **Pin 9**

+**Important:**
-**Important:**  I added a 100 nF capacitor directly across the servo power pins for stability.
+- A 100 nF capacitor is placed across the servo power pins to stabilize the power supply.
+- An additional 100 nF capacitor is used near the potentiometer to reduce noise on the analog signal.

 ## Demo
 Watch the project in action: